dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/forms/how-to-add.md

 # How to add a form to a project (Windows Forms .NET)

-Forms can be added to your project with Visual Studio.
-When your app has multiple forms, you can choose which is the startup form for your app, and you can display a multiple forms at the same time.
+Add forms to your project with Visual Studio.
+When your app has multiple forms, you can choose which is the startup form for your app, and you can display multiple forms at the same time.

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]